alestiago/trashy_town/README.md

 💡 **Note**: You can also run Trashy Town locally on all the other available platforms (MacOS, Windows, Android, iOS, Linux and Web).

-If instead, you wish to contribute refer to the [CONTRIBUTING](CONTRIBUTING.md).

 ### Playing with Admin privileges

 If you wish to run the game in 🛡️ **Admin** role , you should access [trashytown.com/?admin=true](https://trashytown.com/?admin=true).